alloy-d/short/trapped.markdown

 He was confused.
 "Am I... dead?"

-He could tell that the bench was annoyed.
+He could tell that the ottoman was annoyed.
 "No. You just woke up on the wrong side."

 That still sounded like death.
 And this still felt like a bad acid trip.

 He sighed in exasperation.
 "The wrong side?
 Of *what*?"